Boccette

 Boccette is a billiards-type game played in Italy.
-A variation of the game of five-pins, it is played on a less (carom) billiard table with nine balls (typically four white, four red, and one blue).
+A variation of the game of five-pins, it is played on a -less carom billiard table with nine balls (typically four white, four red, and one blue).
 Cue sticks are not used; the balls are manipulated with the hands directly.
+The game is also popular in countries colonized by Italy, specially in Eritrea.